Pellet heating: Day-reservoir

 The wood pellets are stored in bulk in a tank or storage area and supplied to the burner by means of a conveyor system.
 The storage area must be dry, since the pellets react hygroscopically on clammy walls or high humidity during storage with crumbling.

-Compared to oil, wood pellets require about three times the storage volume, though with less technical effort for the space, as pellets, unlike heating oil are water-polluting substances.
+Compared to oil, wood pellets require about three times the storage volume, though with less technical effort for the space, as pellets, unlike heating oil are not water-polluting substances.
 For storage, the pellets can be accommodated in a single storage space.
 The floor should be in the shape of a funnel usually made out of wood.
 At the end of the funnel is the inlet for the screw conveyor or the extraction pipe.
 More outlets in the storage room ensure unobstructed operation even in case of problems of one of the extraction points.
 Alternatives to a storage room are prefabricated tanks made of fabric or sheet steel.
 Buried underground tanks or free-standing silos can be used, if sufficient space is available in the building.
 In areas with high humidity it is important to use must tight tank systems to ensure the quality of pellet fuel.